 3. Children without disabilities will have the opportunity to interact with children who are affected by disabilities...

 ...encouraging the development of relationships between all children without regard to disabilities.

 To meet its goals and objectives, Hailey’s Wish operates under the following core values:

 Inclusion → Awareness → Acceptance

 Hailey's Wish helped Carroll Springs School raise $130,000 to build the Hailey's Wish Boundless Playground in Westminster Maryland.
 The playground is located on the property of Carroll Springs School on Center Street directly across from the Carroll County Farm Museum.
 This location is ideal because it is centrally located in the county for optimal accessibility by the community while also benefiting the children of this special education public school every day.
 The playground includes rubber surfacing, ramps, high-back swings, accessible activity panels and more!
-It also includes physically challenging activites.
+It also includes physically challenging activities.
 The playground is designed to encourage inclusion and interaction among all children without regard to physical ability.
 See more pictures of the playground in our photo gallery.